matthewoatess/Msc-Dissertation/README.md

 Data can be obtained by downloaing options metrics data, all fields, and naming them as the ticker.

-Main program is the cleaning of options through to the regressions Additioanl is the theoretical diagrams included in the dissertation
+- Main program is the cleaning of options through to the regressions
+- Additional is the theoretical diagrams included in the dissertation